barracksdev/psgui/README.md

         - Group: ""

 # Other Details
-While there are "Username" and "Password" boxes along with a "Use Modern Auth" checkbox, these do not do anything and are remnants from a much earlier version of the script.
-They are kept in case someone wants to customize that area and to make it easier for them to understand the UI code used for it.
+There previously were fields at the top of the window for "Username", "Password", and "Use Modern Auth".
+These did not do anything and were remnants from a much earlier version of the script.
+These variables for these have been commented out of the script and the XAML settings to create these buttons has been moved just below the XAML area and commented out.
+They are kept there in case someone wants to add those fields back to the GUI for customization.